asmsaiff/superware-wordpress-blog-theme/readme.txt

 GNU General Public License for more details.

-Mediumish is derived from Saifullah, (C) 2020.
+SuperWare is derived from Saifullah, (C) 2020.

 Image for theme screenshot
 Copyright (c) pxhere.